shivpatel0812/AIGymtracker/README.md

-# GymApp 🏋️‍♂️🤖
+# WellnessAI 🏋️‍♂️🤖

 **The world's first truly agentic AI fitness coach** - A comprehensive fitness tracking application with advanced AI agent capabilities, React Native frontend, Spring Boot API, Python AI backend, and Firebase integration.

 ## 📋 Summary

-GymApp is not just another fitness tracker - it's your **intelligent AI fitness companion** that actively monitors, learns, and adapts to help you achieve your goals.
-Unlike traditional reactive apps that just respond to queries, GymApp features a **fully agentic AI system** that proactively identifies opportunities, takes initiative, and continuously optimizes your fitness journey.
+WellnessAI is not just another fitness tracker - it's your **intelligent AI fitness companion** that actively monitors, learns, and adapts to help you achieve your goals.
+Unlike traditional reactive apps that just respond to queries, WellnessAI features a **fully agentic AI system** that proactively identifies opportunities, takes initiative, and continuously optimizes your fitness journey.

 ### 🧠 **Agentic AI Capabilities**